nextcloud/integration_dropbox/README.md

 ### Admin settings

-There also is a "Connected accounts" **admin** settings section if you want your Nextcloud users to use another OAuth application to authenticate to Dropbox.
-The Nextcloud Dropbox OAuth app is used by default.
+There also is a "Connected accounts" **admin** settings section to set your OAuth application ID and secret to let Nextcloud users authenticate to Dropbox.